 Creating memories and savouring the magic is what makes Christmas time so special!
-I hope this post in collaboration with Chelsea Sugar gives you some great ideas to carve out time with the kids in the next few weeks and make these Christmas Shape Cookies.
+I hope this post gives you some great ideas to carve out time with the kids in the next few weeks and make these Christmas Shape Cookies.

 Everyone I talk to right now is rushing; from prize-givings, end-of-year parties, school functions, Christmas shopping, sports, and add to that tired kids and tired parents!
 We are all working towards our time off then we are going to get our festive family fun times under way.
 And we will definitely be doing this project when school ends!

 The best bit about this recipe is that you can set up an icing station and you can either all sit around and create together or take turns seeing what everyone comes up with.
 If you are feeling brave you could even invite some friends over!

 There is absolutely NO expectation that the end result looks amazing and perfect; the best ones are the ones the kids do that are overloaded with sprinkles and a miss match of every colour available.
 Because when kids make their own they are so proud, their eyes light up and they think it’s the best thing ever!
 I find it is the older kids or adults that want it perfect – how boring are we!!

 I have shared here both the recipe for the dough – so simple but does need to be made ahead of time – and the gorgeous Royal Icing.
 I will go into more detail about that technique below.

 My images are simply to give you some ideas.
 I chose a Christmas theme, but anything from Christmas trees to airplanes and butterflies are a-OK – if you do not have cookie cutters you can simply use different size glasses to cut out various shapes.
 No need to go to extra fuss and expense.